kristianmandrup/rails3_assist/README.markdown

 ### Usage

+Set the root if not already set, then use the special assist/use methods to draw in the modules with all the goodies!

 ### Rails root

 You have to set the class variable <code>Rails::Assist::App.rails_root_dir</code> to the location of your Rails root directory if you are using this gem outside of Rails,